 Limited Clients.
 Proven Results.

 Stiefvater Law, LLC limits the number of clients to ensure that each speeding ticket case we accept gets the attention it requires.
 We believe that the defense of speeding tickets requires attention and care to the specific facts and circumstances.
 By limiting the number of clients whose cases we take, we have achieved results that lead to referrals from both former clients as well as other law firms.
-Talk to a York Speeding Ticket Lawyer today.
+Talk to a York Speeding Ticket Defense Attorney today.

-Results Driven York Speeding Ticket Lawyers
+Results Driven York Speeding Ticket Defense Attorneys

 Do you need to avoid the points associated with your speeding ticket?
 In York, Ohio, most speeding tickets result in anywhere from 2 to 6 points on your driving record.
 Auto insurance companies will increase your premium based on the number of points on your driving record.
 If you get 12 points the Ohio Bureau of Motor Vehicles will suspend your license.

-The Speeding Ticket Defense Attorneys at Stiefvater Law will fight your case.
+The Speeding Ticket Attorneys at Stiefvater Law will fight your case.
 You can avoid points and keep your driving record clean.
 Call now for a free consultation.

 Speeding Ticket Points in York, Ohio